Machining & Manufacturing Vocabulary

 Toolpath – The path that a cutting tool travels to remove material to create a shape.

-Torque – A measure of twisting force applied to a fastener, shaft or
+Torque – A measure of twisting force applied to a fastener, shaft or other rotating member.
+Force is often measured in newton-metres (Nm) or foot-pounds (ft-lb).

 Tolerance – The acceptable variation in measurement.